MMARINeDNA/taxonomic-reference-database/README.md

 ## To run this on sedna:

-Use the bash script included here.
+Use the bash script included here to submit a job to SLURM on Sedna (or your preferred HPC).
+Be sure to change the time and memory requests to suit your job, change the job title and name of the log file, and, of course, change the email address where you want updates sent!